Best holiday rental deals in Bavaria

 Holiday Home Availability Information in Bavaria

 Check out the graph above to find out how many holiday rentals are available in Bavaria (in %).
-In a week of December (22/12 - 29/12), 66% of the holiday homes are booked.
-Conversely, it is in December (08/12 - 15/12) that the highest percentage of rentals are available.
+In one week of December (22/12 - 29/12), 74% of the holiday homes are booked.
+Conversely, it is in March (16/03 - 23/03) that the highest percentage of rentals are available.

-This is the climate diagram in Bavaria.
-July is the warmest month of the year in Bavaria with temperatures reaching a maximum average of 25°.
-No heat wave is expected in February, where minimum average temperatures usally hit a -2° low.
-The rainiest month is July while the driest month is March.
+This is the climate diagram for Bavaria.
+July is the warmest month of the year in Bavaria, with temperatures reaching an average daily maximum of 25°.
+No heat wave is expected in February, when minimum average temperatures usally hit a -2° low.
+The rainiest month is July, while the driest month is March.

 Choose a holiday home in Bavaria and visit the German heartland

 Bavaria is a German state that is home to many of country’s best cities and natural landscapes.
 Those who book holiday lettings here can explore some of Germany’s finest landscapes in the Bavarian Alps.
 You can also visit cities such as Munich, Bamberg, Nuremberg and Augsburg that have some fascinating historic sites, museums and galleries.

 Art and cultural venues in Bavaria